 This chapel can be reached through the Green Cloister (see below).
 It was originally the chapter house, which was built between 1345 and 1355 and is attributed to Jacopo Talenti.
 Talenti was a Dominican friar who is not to be confused with Francesco Talenti, the man who was chief architect of the Duomo for a while.
-It is not impossible that the two were related.
+It is not impossible that the two were related, but we just do not know.
 In any case, the chapter house was later converted into a chapel and called the Cappellone degli Spagnoli or the Spanish Chapel.
 The name derives from the fact that it was granted to Eleonora di Toledo (1522-1562), Grand Duke Cosimo’s Spanish wife, and used by the sizeable Spanish community in Florence.

 The Spanish Chapel is best known for its impressive fresco cycle by the fourteenth century painter Andrea di Bonaiuto.
 If you enter the chapel, the first thing you see is the altar wall, which has frescoes of Christ’s Passion, Crucifixion and Descent into Limbo.
 The frescoes on the right wall glorify the Dominican Order with an Allegory of the Church Militant and Triumphant.
 The fresco is especially interesting because it shows the Duomo in pink.
 The cycle was executed between 1365 and 1367, so the real cathedral would have been nearing completion, except for the dome.
 Work on Brunelleschi’s dome did not commence until 1420, so the much, much smaller dome we see in the fresco is presumably the one that Arnolfo di Cambio, original architect of the Duomo, designed, but which was never built.
 One wonders whether Andrea di Bonaiuto had ever seen the Duomo, because he painted the campanile (completed in 1359) behind the cathedral.